limbuu/kubernetes-cheatsheet/Readme.md

 ## port forward
 $ kubectl port-forward svc/my-service 5000                 # listen on local port 5000 and forward to port 5000 on Service backend
 $ kubectl port-forward svc/my-service 5000:my-service-port  # listen on local port 5000 and forward to Service target port with name my-servic-port

+## service endpoints
+$ kubectl get endpoints                    # list endpoints of all services

 ```
 # Namespace & Labels & Annotations